BLCM/bl3mods/Aaron0000/Balands/README.md

 -----
 Changed Blitz' melee bonus to be applied before skill and gear bonuses, increase the distance by 37.5%, and tripled the movement speed of Blitz.

 Made Hemovorous always drop three pieces of her non-Company Man dedicated loot.
-Company Man drops seperately from her regular dedicated item pool.
+Company Man drops separately from her regular dedicated item pool.

 1.3.7
 -----